kevinrvaz/m3u8-dl/README.md

-    --header-path, -p:- specify the path of header file` --retry, -r:- specify number of retries, by default 5 retries will be initiated --debug, -d:- print helpful messages to console to understand program flow
+    --header-path, -p:- specify the path of header file` --retry, -r:- specify number of retries, by default 5 retries will be initiated --debug, -d:- print helpful messages to console to understand program flow --processes, -m:- specify custom number of processes, default is 4 --threads, -t:- specify custom number of threads, default is 4 per process